kammitama5/kammitama5.github.io/_posts/2017-5-9-Tuesday-May-9th.md

 ## Took a long time

 For each value, we ended up having to define a separate header and .cpp file.
-I quickly learned that replace all file, because essentially we made a copy of the vec2 file and replaced it for vec3 and vec4, and amended from there.
+I quickly learned that *replace all* command, because essentially we made a copy of the vec2 file and replaced it for vec3 and vec4, and amended from there.

 - It was definitely worthwhile to be *really* careful, because you could make